Why UK tax hikes risk sending crypto businesses elsewhere

 Join the community to get our latest stories and updates

-If you take all that uncertainty, “and then you say, ‘OK, guys, if you do really, really well and you hit the dreamland IPO target in five years, we’re going to take 50% of all your gains’ — well, that’s not very incentivising,” Joey Garcia, head of regulatory at Xapo Bank, told me.
+If you take all that uncertainty, “and then you say, ‘OK, guys, if you do really, really well and you hit the dreamland IPO target in five years, we’re going to take 50% of all your gains’ — well, that’s not very incentivising,” Joey Garcia, director and head of public affairs, policy and regulation at Xapo Bank, told me.

 The tax dilemma